2026 Women's T20 World Cup

 Close

-The number of participants was increased from ten teams to twelve.
-This will include the host nation, the top five teams from the 2024 edition, the two highest-ranked teams in the ICC Women's T20I Team Rankings not already qualified, and four other teams determined through regional qualifiers.
-The Netherlands qualified for the women's T20 World Cup for the first time.
+The number of participants was increased from ten teams to twelve, which included a host team, top five teams from the previous edition, the two highest-ranked teams in the ICC Women's T20I Team Rankings not already qualified, and four other teams determined through a series of qualifiers.
+Netherlands qualified for the Women's T20 World Cup for the first time.

 Background

-The Women's T20 World Cup is a biennial Twenty20 International (T20I) cricket tournament played by women's national teams and organised by International Cricket Council (ICC).
-It was first played in 2009 in England, with the 2026 tournament marking its tenth edition.[1]
-The ninth edition, held in 2024 in the United Arab Emirates, was contested by 10 teams, and was won by New Zealand, who defeated South Africa in the final.[2][3]
+The ICC Women's T20 World Cup is a biennial world cup for women's cricket in Women's Twenty20 International (WT20I) format, organised by the International Cricket Council (ICC).
+It was first played in 2009 in England, and the 2026 tournament marked its tenth edition.[2]
+The ninth edition, held in 2024 in the United Arab Emirates, was contested by 10 teams, and was won by New Zealand, who defeated South Africa in the final.[3]

 Host selection